History of Kelantan FA: Peter Butler (2008–09, 2011–12)

-After departure of French Régis Laguesse, Englishman Peter Butler has been appointed as Kelantan coach on 28 September 2008.
-Butler who are a former England and West Ham United midfielder in the 90s.
-He managed to make Kelantan home side went unbeaten in the 2008–09 season until venue irregularities had a home result lost by default by the Football Association of Malaysia.
+After the departure of French Régis Laguesse, Englishman Peter Butler was appointed as Kelantan coach on 28 September 2008.
+A former England and West Ham United player, he managed to make Kelantan unbeaten in the 2008–09 season.
 The game between Kelantan and KL PLUS was awarded 3–0 to KL PLUS as Kelantan could not agree on a suitable venue.
-However the result was then revoked and the game would be replayed at a later date.
+However, the result was then revoked.

 Butler managed to help Kelantan gain promotion to the Malaysia Super League, the top league in Malaysian football.
 In 2009, he led the team in the final of the Malaysia FA Cup for the first time since it was introduced in 1990.
 However, they lost to Selangor on penalties 1–4.
 He also managed to lead the team in the Malaysia Cup final during same year.
 Butler resigned as coach a week before the 2009 Malaysia Cup campaign.

-On 15 November 2012, Butler has been appointed as Kelantan coach for the second time after M. Karathu resigned from his position in late 2012.
-During his second stint, his best achievement was when led the team into 2012 Malaysia Charity Shield final.
+On 15 November 2012, Butler was appointed as Kelantan coach for the second time after M. Karathu resigned from his position in late 2012.
+During his second stint, his best achievement was leading the team into the 2012 Malaysia Charity Shield final.
 However, the team lost to Negeri Sembilan 2–1.

 B. Sathianathan (2009–11)

-Peter Butler has resigned from his post all of sudden on 29 February 2012, a week before kick-off the 2009 Malaysia Cup.
-The association has appointed the former national team handler, B. Sathianathan to fill the post.
-Sathianathan has led the team to the 2009 Malaysia Cup final where they lost 1–3 to Negeri Sembilan.
+Peter Butler suddenly resigned from his post on 29 February 2012, a week before the kick-off of the 2009 Malaysia Cup.
+The association appointed the former national team handler, B. Sathianathan to fill the post.
+Sathianathan led the team to the 2009 Malaysia Cup final where they lost 1–3 to Negeri Sembilan.

-During the 2010 season, Sathianathan retained as team head coach.
+During the 2010 season, Sathianathan was retained as team head coach.
 He brought in several former Malaysia national players, such as Akmal Rizal and Hairuddin Omar into the team.
 However, he failed to lead the team to the FA Cup final when they lost to Kedah on the away goals rule.
 He brought the first major trophy in Kelantan history in 2010 by winning the prestigious Malaysia Cup by beating Negeri Sembilan 2–1.

-Somewhere in 2010, Sathianathan has been suspended for six months by Football Association of Malaysia for criticizing the league's fixture of 2009 season.
+Somewhere in 2010, Sathianathan was suspended for six months by Football Association of Malaysia for criticizing the league's fixture of 2009 season.